 Adopting a firm policy against broad public welfare and unemployment incentives has to date benefitted an economy as open as Singapore.
 Although the US remains one of the largest economies in the world today, entrepreneurs are increasingly finding it more attractive to form a Singapore company, in part, because of Singapore’s transparent corporate framework, sophisticated infrastructure, pragmatic immigration policies as well as multicultural fabric; and also due to the structural unemployment issue riddling the US economy.

-While some people may support the welfare system in the US; it is evident today that the labor market is suffering gravely as a result.
+While some people may support the welfare system in the US, it is evident today that the labor market is suffering gravely as a result.
 Singapore, on the other hand, is seemingly thriving with robust job creation and low unemployment rates.
 Evaluating the current surveys of the US Department of Labor with that of Singapore’s, we shall establish how unemployment benefits are causing more harm than good to U.S economy.

-In addition, the singapore tax system also contributes to lowering the tax burden on individuals and encourages investors and businesses to choose Singapore company formation.
-US policies need to be adjusted correspondingly if the country wants to sustainably increase its job creation and employment rate and for the longer term.
+In addition, the Singapore tax system also contributes to lowering the tax burden on individuals and encourages investors and businesses to opt for Singapore company registration.
+US policies need to be adjusted correspondingly if the country wants to meaningfully increase its job creation and employment rate for the longer term.

 An hour is all we need.
 Coupled with transparent, highly-competitive pricing and timely, committed support, your Singapore company registration is made easy.